• Zur Hauptnavigation springen

 Foundation for: Developmental and life-course criminology, prevention-focused interventions, screening-based policy approaches

-Moffitt’s starting point was the observation that age-crime curves are not normally distributed: crime peaks in late adolescence and declines sharply in adulthood.
+Moffitt’s starting point was the observation that age-crime curves are not normally distributed: crime rates typically peak in late adolescence and decline sharply in adulthood.
 Most young people display some antisocial or deviant behavior during adolescence, such as minor theft or vandalism, before desisting as they mature.
 These individuals are termed adolescence-limited offenders.

 In contrast, a small minority—around 5% of the population—exhibit life-course persistent offending.
 These individuals demonstrate early-onset antisocial behavior, observable even in childhood through aggression or rule-breaking, that persists into adulthood.
 Moffitt attributes this trajectory to a combination of neuropsychological deficits and adverse environmental factors.
 Poor parenting, social disadvantage, and unstable family environments can reinforce these early behavioral problems, solidifying a deviant lifestyle over time.